Okipa/laravel-medialibrary-ext/README.md

 * `getMediaMimeTypesCaption(string $collectionName): string`: returns only the mime types caption for the given collection.
 * `getMediaSizeCaption(): string`: returns only the config max file size caption only.

+###Exceptions

+In order to avoid careless mistakes an exception will be thrown when the specified collection is not found in the targeted model.

 ## Testing

 ``` bash